Comparing theoretical predictions of radiation-free velocities of edge dislocations to molecular dynamics simulations: Introduction and background

 An early cause for skepticism about the possibility of transonic or supersonic dislocation motion is that dislocation theory predicts divergences in self energy and stress at certain limiting velocities \cite{Blaschke:2021vcrit,Teutonico:1961, Teutonico:1962, Barnett:1973b} (at least while the core width is neglected \cite{Markenscoff:2008,Markenscoff:2009,Huang:2009}).
 In the isotropic limit, these velocities coincide with the transverse and longitudinal sound speeds \cite{Eshelby:1949,Weertman:1980}.
 In general, a dislocation moving at transonic or supersonic speed is expected to radiate sound waves because of the involved shock fronts.
-However, in the isotropic limit Eshelby showed that there exists a single transonic velocity for a gliding edge dislocation where this is not the case \cite{Eshelby:1949}.
-The stress field of a moving edge dislocation in an isotropic solid contains terms depending on the transverse and longitudinal sound speeds $\ct$ and $\cl$.
-At a gliding velocity of exactly $v=\sqrt{2}\ct$, the term depending on $\ct$ is identically zero and hence the dislocation field is 'radiation-free'.
-Much speculation about the relevance of this radiation-free state for both dislocation motion and crack propagation has appeared in the literature over the years, see \cite{Eshelby:1949,Earmme:1974,Weertman:1980,Rosakis:1999,Rosakis:2001,Gumbsch:1999,Gao:1999,Gurrutxaga:2020,Duong:2023a} and references therein.
+However, in the isotropic limit Eshelby showed that within the theory of linear elasticity there exists a single transonic velocity for a gliding edge dislocation where this is not the case \cite{Eshelby:1949}.
+The stress field of a moving edge dislocation in an isotropic solid in the continuum limit contains terms depending on the transverse and longitudinal sound speeds $\ct$ and $\cl$.
+At a gliding velocity of exactly $v=\sqrt{2}\ct$, the term depending on $\ct$ is identically zero and hence the dislocation field is predicted to be 'radiation-free'.
+Note that because the term in the dislocation field leading to shock waves is proportional to $\left(1-\frac{v^2}{2\ct^2}\right)$ \cite{Weertman:1967}, the radiation of elastic waves in the transonic regime tends to zero in a smooth fashion as $v\to v_\text{RF} =\sqrt{2}\ct$, i.e. radiation energy is low in the vicinity of $v_\text{RF}$.
+Much speculation about the relevance of this radiation-free state (if it truly exists) for both dislocation motion and crack propagation has appeared in the literature over the years, see \cite{Earmme:1974,Weertman:1980,Rosakis:1999,Rosakis:2001,Gumbsch:1999,Gao:1999,Gurrutxaga:2020,Cui:2022,Duong:2023a} and references therein.

 Gao et al. \cite{Gao:1999} generalized Eshelby's calculation of radiation-free velocities to anisotropic crystals for both dislocation motion and crack propagation.
 A closed form analytic solution was only found for systems exhibiting orthotropic symmetry (of which the isotropic limit is a special case), where the governing differential equations greatly simplify and only one transonic regime is present.
 The basal and prismatic slip systems of HCP crystals, for example, exhibit orthotropic symmetry for gliding edge dislocations.
 In more general settings, there exist three limiting velocities $c_3<c_2<c_1$ and hence two transonic regimes.
 In the first (i.e. the lower) transonic regime, Gao et al. have shown formally that there always exists a radiation-free state for crack propagation.
 For gliding dislocations, however, motion is restricted to the glide plane, and the radiation-free state requires a direction of dislocation motion which need not lie within the glide plane \cite{Gao:1999}.
 In the second transonic regime, the existence of a radiation-free velocity depends crucially on the symmetry properties of the crystal, in particular the slip plane (in the case of dislocations).
 The general (i.e., arbitrary symmetry) solutions discussed by Gao et al. in Ref. \cite{Gao:1999} are purely formal.